 On this day

-Please check with your state/territory police organisation for local service information – Services to be held on 29 September or click here for more information.
+Check with your State/Territory police organisation for local information of services to be held, or click here for more information.